texfaq/texfaq.github.io/FAQ-addtoreset.md

 date: 2014-06-10
 ---

-It's common to have things numbered ''per chapter'' (for example, in the standard [`book`](https://ctan.org/pkg/book) and [`report`](https://ctan.org/pkg/report) classes, figures, tables and footnotes are all numbered thus).
-The process of resetting is done automatically, when the ''master'' counter is stepped (when the `\chapter` command that starts chapter &lsaquo;_n_&rsaquo; happens, the `chapter` counter is stepped, and all the dependent counters are set to zero).
+It's common to have things numbered "per chapter" (for example, in the standard [`book`](https://ctan.org/pkg/book) and [`report`](https://ctan.org/pkg/report) classes, figures, tables and footnotes are all numbered thus).
+The process of resetting is done automatically, when the "master" counter is stepped (when the `\chapter` command that starts chapter &lsaquo;_n_&rsaquo; happens, the `chapter` counter is stepped, and all the dependent counters are set to zero).